cesarcoatl/cesarcoatl.github.io/_posts/2021-12-10-ignition-api-package-and-typing.md

 ## The return of `setup.py`

-On that last post I briefly mentioned that I was moving myself away from `setup.py` onto `setup.cfg` and `pyproject.toml`, but when I wanted to install `ignition-api` on my Development machine as [`--editable`](https://pip.pypa.io/en/latest/cli/pip_install/#editable-installs) I realized that `setup.py` is needed in order to install it that way on Python 2.
+In that last post I briefly mentioned that I was moving away from `setup.py` onto `setup.cfg` and `pyproject.toml`, but when I wanted to install `ignition-api` on my Development machine as [`--editable`](https://pip.pypa.io/en/latest/cli/pip_install/#editable-installs) I realized that `setup.py` is needed to install it that way on Python 2.

 Otherwise, you might get the following error: